London Road Stadium: Other uses

 London Road was the venue for three professional boxing events between 1929 and 1948.
 In 1939, more than 18,000 people watched Eric 'Fen Tiger' Boon successfully defend his British lightweight boxing title at London Road against Johnny McGrory of Scotland.
 Since then, there have not been many other major events at the stadium, although it occasionally hosts small concerts.
-However, Westlife will be performing in the stadium on 21 June 2020 for their "Stadiums in the Summer Tour".
+Westlife were scheduled to perform in the stadium on 21 June 2020 for their "Stadiums in the Summer Tour"; this was cancelled as a result of the COVID-19 pandemic.